Lee Seon-hwa

-Lee Seon-hwa (born 10 February 1986) is a South Korean professional golfer now playing on the United States LPGA Tour.
+Lee Seon-hwa (born 10 February 1986) is a South Korean professional golfer.
+She played on the LPGA of Korea Tour and the United States-based LPGA Tour.

+Career

-Born in Cheonan, South Korea, Lee began playing golf at age 4 and turned professional at age 14, the youngest female to ever turn professional in Korea.
+In 1986, she was born in Cheonan, South Korea.
+She began playing golf at the age of 4.

+She turned professional at 14, the youngest female to ever turn professional in Korea.
 She recorded three wins on the LPGA of Korea Tour between 2001 and 2006.
-She played on the Futures Tour in 2004 and 2005 before joining the LPGA Tour in 2006.
-She won her first LPGA tournament in June 2006 at the ShopRite LPGA Classic.
+She played on the Futures Tour in 2004 and 2005 and was successful, earning a promotion to the LPGA Tour.

-In 2006, Lee won the LPGA Rookie of the Year award.
+In 2006, she played on the LPGA Tour.
+She won her first LPGA tournament in June at the ShopRite LPGA Classic.
+Overall, she won the LPGA Rookie of the Year award.
 She clinched the award on 25 September 2006 after competing in 24 tournaments and finishing in the top 10 six times, including one win.
 She was the first rookie to win on Tour in 2006.

 In 2007, she notched her second LPGA Tour win at the HSBC Women's World Match Play Championship, defeating Japanese star Ai Miyazato 2&1 in the final match, to take home the $500,000 first place check.